-3.2.5 The Council has an approved ICT strategy and has established an ongoing ICT strategy reserve of £250,000 to ensure that the strategy can be delivered.
-The website has been relaunched with improved navigation and a wide range of information and online services, giving greater choice and access for residents.
+The Council has an approved ICT strategy and has established an ongoing ICT strategy reserve of £250,000 to ensure that the strategy can be delivered.
+The website has been re-launched with improved navigation and a wide range of information and online services, giving greater choice and access for residents.
 80% of respondents to a user poll thought that the new website was an improvement; indeed SOCITM have reclassified our web site as Transactional, being only one of 5 Essex Districts to have achieved that level.

-Rochford District Council Web site: e-enabled applications
+Rochford District Council Web site: e-enabled applications Residents can:

-Residents can:

-- make payments on line for services including council tax and car park penalty notices; - access planning applications, previous planning decisions, property history and map based information; - make planning and building control applications online and access planning consultations; - find out details of their local councillors and their refuse and recycling days; - apply for jobs at the Council; - make complaints, comments and compliment.
+- make payments on line for services including council tax and car park penalty notices; - access planning applications, previous planning decisions, property history and map based information; - make planning and building control applications online; - find out details of their local councillors and their refuse and recycling days; - apply for jobs at the Council; - make complaints, comments and compliment.

-Residents have access to a number of Council transaction systems and accessibility is made easier through access tools for changing font sizes, for listening to the web site and for language translations.
+Accessibility is made easier through access tools for changing font sizes, for listening to the web site and for language translations.

-3.2.6 The Council is proud of its history of working with the private sector to introduce innovative ways of improving services and delivering better value for money.
+The Council is proud of its history of working with the private sector to introduce innovative ways of improving services and delivering better value for money.
 In 2004, our Revenues and Benefits Service struggled with capacity and consequently was delivering a poor service to residents.
 We reviewed the situation and created a back - front office split and engaged Capita to manage our first point of contact for the service (in reality from a contact centre in Coventry).
-By redirecting staff vacancy funding to an external provider, we created space for our Council Office based staff to deal with more complex cases with greater care and attention to our customers.
-The service performance has transformed, not only in national processing performance standards but where it matters customer satisfaction with the service to some of the most vulnerable/disadvantaged people in our community.
+By redirecting staff vacancy funding to an external provider to cover the 'back office', we created space for our Council Office based staff to deal with more complex cases with greater care and attention to our customers.
+The service performance has transformed, not only in national processing performance standards but where it matters - customer satisfaction with the service to some of the most vulnerable/disadvantaged people in our community.

-3.2.7 We also seek external funding as appropriate in building our capacity.
+We also seek external funding as appropriate in building our capacity.
 Recent examples include support for the Access to Services Strategy that is helping to improve our approach to equalities and diversity.
 The Access to Services inspection report of 2007 contained four key recommendations, namely:

-develop and implement a customer access strategy supported by robust action plan to ensure delivery;

-- extend the Council's knowledge and understanding of community access need; - establish a systematic approach to managing and improving value for money to ensure services are effective, efficient and economic; and - increase the Council's knowledge and understanding of accessibility.
+- develop and implement a customer access strategy supported by robust action plan to ensure delivery; - extend the Council's knowledge and understanding of community access need; - establish a systematic approach to managing and improving value for money to ensure services are effective, efficient and economic; and - o increase the Council's knowledge and understanding of accessibility.

-3.2.8 To provide additional capacity and expertise to deliver this priority area of work, we were successful in bidding to Building Capacity East and received a grant of £157,000.
+To provide additional capacity and expertise to deliver this priority area of work, we were successful in bidding to Building Capacity East and received a grant of £157,000.
 We have used consultants, Tribal, to help develop the Access to Services Strategy (which was approved by members in December 2007) and the Council is developing a comprehensive change management training programme for the Senior Management Team and middle managers.
 This is a bespoke programme and will clearly state the expectations of a manager/leader in the Council; it will be mandatory and complemented by the on-line academy.
 As a consequence, we are seeing in our strategies and plans an integrated approach to the successful delivery of diversity, human rights and user focus.